atahanoezer/Wind/README.md

  Datasets are provided for two different wind farms.
 One of them is located in Beberibe, Brazil and the other one is located in Kelmarsh, UK.

- The Brazilian data compilation comprises two sets of information gathered during a micrometeorological study conducted in two separate wind farms situated in a coastal region of northeastern Brazil.
+ The Brazilian data compilation comprises two sets of information gathered during a micrometeorological study conducted in two separate wind farms situated in a coastal region of northeastern Brazil [1].
 The wind farms in question are named Pedra do Sal Wind Farm (UEPS) and Beberibe Wind Farm (UEBB).
 These farms are positioned along the northeast coast of Brazil, an area characterized by meteorological conditions heavily impacted by trade winds and sea breeze.
 Each dataset encompasses measurements collected continuously over the course of an entire year, specifically from August 2013 to July 2014.
 Dataset can be downloaded from [Beberibe Wind Farm](https://zenodo.org/record/1475197#.ZD6iMxXP2WC).

-UK dataset encompasses information related to the Kelmarsh wind farm in the UK.
+UK dataset encompasses information related to the Kelmarsh wind farm in the UK [2].
 It includes a KMZ file for easy visualization in tools like Google Earth, as well as static data providing turbine details and coordinates.
 Additionally, it offers 10-minute SCADA and events data for the six Senvion MM92 turbines at Kelmarsh wind farm, organized by year from 2016 to mid-2021.
 The dataset, provided by Cubico Sustainable Investments Ltd under a CC-BY-4.0 open data license.
 Dataset can be downloaded from [UK Wind Farm](https://zenodo.org/record/5841834#.ZEajKXbP2BQ).